Faculty Guide to Writing Recommendation Letters

 There are two versions, a printable/downloadable version and a version that can be accessed and searched directly online; click here to begin.
 In addition to a link to each chapter, each chapter is further divided into sections with respective links.
 There is also an internal search engine, which you can use to find specific terms.

 Especially useful is Chapter 6: “Writing Recommendation Letters for Students Seeking National Scholarships.”
-For example, the chapter includes specific advice on how to write a recommendation for the following postgraduate fellowships: Fulbright, Rhodes, Marshall, Mitchell, and the Gates-Cambridge.
+For example, the chapter includes specific advice about how to write a recommendation for the following graduate fellowships: Fulbright, Gates-Cambridge, Marshall, Mitchell, and the Rhodes.